Pittsburgh Birth Injury Attorneys

-Serving Pittsburgh & Western Pennsylvania
+Serving Western Pennsylvania For Over 40 Years

 Injuries that occur during labor or childbirth are among the most tragic in all of medicine.
 When an infant is irreparably injured due to the negligence of a doctor or hospital staff, their life is forever changed.
 The child suffers the loss of their own potential.
 The family suffers the financial burden of caring for the child.
 Both child and family suffer the loss of a normal life.

 The Pittsburgh birth injury lawyers of Meyers Evans Lupetin & Unatin have been helping victims of birth injuries and their families for over 40 years.
 We understand that injuries that occur during childbirth have a devastating effect, both financially and emotionally.
 Medical bills and the costs of caring for the child over the course of their life can be astronomical.
 Parents have a deep need to understand what has happened, and why.
 They need to know whether there was anything that could have been done to prevent this injury from occurring.

 Birth injury cases may arise when obstetricians or obstetrical nurses fail to timely recognize and treat serious medical conditions affecting the mother, fetus, or both.
 For more information about how health care providers must monitor and protect the safety of a pregnant or laboring mother and her unborn child, see Monitoring the Fetus During Labor.
 You may be also be interested in Evaluation of a Birth Injury Case, in which we examine in detail how birth injury attorneys determine whether an injury that occurred was caused by negligence or medical malpractice.